-You may want to speak with a financial adviser to help you set a plan to meet your income needs in retirement.
+You may want to speak with a financial advisor to help you set a plan to meet your income needs in retirement.
 It may also be good time to review your investment goals and make any adjustments to your investments.

 2. Apply for government benefits

 Don’t wait until the last minute to apply for government benefits – it may mean a delay in getting your payments.
 For example, you need to apply for CPP 9 months before you retire in order to receive your payments in time.
 Learn more about government benefits.